TechieTeee/ScaleFi/ScaleFi/README.md

 Some pre-requisites are required in order to utilize the Makefile.

-`git clone https://github.com/crypto-lend/cryptolend.eth.git # clone this repository`

-From here you will be able to use make commands assuming npm is already installed.

 Assuming you have npm already, Install hardhat

 `make install hardhat`